f5devcentral/access-labs/class3/module4/lab01.rst

 #.
 Click **Send**

-   ..note :: If you receive a 403 response status code, request a new token.
+   .. note:: If you receive a 403 response status code, request a new token.
 You can change the name of the token request prior to sending by setting the Token Name.
 You can delete expired tokens by clicking the Available Tokens dropdown, clicking Manage Tokens, and then clicking the trashcan next to the Token.

 #.
 You receive a **200 OK** response status code with a response body that contains user1's employeeNumber **123456**